Personal Injury Limitation Periods

 If you do intend to instruct a no win/no fee law firm to handle your case, please check out the general information on no win, no fee costs agreements here.

 It is important that you act quickly to protect your interests and that you do not miss one of the time limits which apply to bringing a claim for compensation for personal injury.
 Failure to make appropriate notifications and bring claims within these time limits may result in your claim being jeopardised or even completely lost.
+The only type of claim which is not subject to a limitation period are those resulting from the abuse of a person when they were a child.

 Filing a Claim in a Court

-Within the three years various steps must be taken to ensure the limitation period can be met.
+Prior to filing a Claim and Statement of Claim in court, various steps must be taken to ensure the limitation period can be met.

 The law requires a claimant to provide early notice of an intended claim to the relevant respondent, in the interests of potentially settling the claim out of court.
 If the relevant notices are provided within the relevant time-frames, the respondent can’t object to the filing of a claim in court.